 As well as the many cats that are available for adoption, we also have some in our care who cannot, for various reasons, be adopted into new homes and must remain in foster care for the rest of their lives.
 Some are simply too old to adjust to another home; others have health problems.
 Sadly we also have cruelty cases where the cat is too traumatised and could not cope with a new home.
 BUT we do need money to keep these cats safe and well in our care.
 We need to provide for their food and keep; many need regular medication and other veterinary care - and this all costs!
 To pay for this, we operate the Lea Valley Sponsorship Scheme.

-keeping you right up-to-date with their progress.
+keeping you up-to-date with their progress.
 The Sponsorship Scheme makes an excellent present, especially for someone who loves cats but who cannot own one.
 Here is our current list of cats for sponsorship; if you are interested in sponsoring one (or more!) of them, then please e-mail Stephanie at email@example.com

 and she can send you more information.

-is a 10 year-old, tabby/white female who came into our care when her ow
+is an 11 year-old, tabby/white female who came into our care when her ow

 The vet recommended that Tabitha lead a sedentary lifestyle that would cause less strain on her heart.
 She has now been living in a flat with her foster family for some time and has settled in completely.
 We will continue to pay her vet bills as she will require at least six-monthly check-ups